JoJo (singer): 2006–2007: The High Road and acting

 On July 20, 2007, JoJo's version of "Beautiful Girls" by Sean Kingston leaked on the internet titled "Beautiful Girls Reply".
-It debuted at number thirty-nine on the Billboard Rhythmic Top 40 chart one month later.
+One month later, it was released as a promotional single and debuted at number thirty-nine on the Billboard Rhythmic Top 40 chart.
 In late 2007, JoJo stated that she would be writing songs for her third album, to be released when she turned 18.
 She said she wanted her fans to "see growth" in her music.